ModFest/modfest-1-15/README.md

 ---

 ModFest is made possible by the modding community.<br/>
-Check out  the [ModFest website](https://modfest.net) or join [our discord](https://discord.gg/gn543Ee) to join our next event live!

-A full list of mod credits for ModFest 1.15 can be found on the [submissions page](https://modfest.net/1.15/submissions).
+A full list of credits for each submitted mod can be found on the [submissions page](https://modfest.net/1.15/submissions).

+This modpack and world was originally showcased on a multiplayer server in the spring of 2020.</br>
+Check out the [ModFest website](https://modfest.net) to see more events, or join [our discord](https://discord.gg/gn543Ee) to tour or participate in the next event live!